 If fat wasn’t the cause, what was?

-Well, here’s where it gets interesting…
+Well, here’s where the truth about fat gets even more interesting…

 Early in the 20th century leading up to the 1950s heart disease crisis, three key things happened: